scrabbletank/farhome-rules/rulesdoc.md

 Your GM may reward you with extra hero dice during your adventure, but hero dice are usually only given at the start of each adventure.

-#### Skill Challenges
+#### Skill Challenge
 Skill challenges are rarely made in contest, instead the GM will ask you to add dice depending on the challenge of the task you are trying to accomplish.
 Each skill has its own proficiency score and uses one of your attributes to determine dice.
 For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.

 The outcome in these rolls isn't always a strict pass or fail.
-Depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
-For skill challenges the character is always considered the _attacker_, with a tie or a final result of 0 counting as a fail.
+Depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical failure.
+For skill challenges the character is always considered the _attacker_, with a tie or a final result of 0 counting as a failure.

 #### Helping in Skill Challenges
 In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
 When helping every participant rolls the same skill check and is contested by a single challenge roll.
 The highest roll among the participants is used, adding a success for every critical rolled by others.